 Photo credit: Hoopa Valley Indian Reservation, Tony Dang, California Walks

 Improving Transportation Infrastructure on Tribal Lands Using Crowdsourcing Data

-The goal of this project is to reduce traffic crash injures and fatalities by all users of roads on and near tribal lands in California by tailoring an existing crowdsourcing application to enable tribal communities to improve transportation safety, education, and emergency response times.
-The project team will collect motor vehicle, pedestrian, and bicycle crash data that are not currently being documented by tribal or other law enforcement agencies by crowdsourcing method and will guide use of the data to improve road safety and mobility in and around tribal communities in the State.
+The goal of this project is to reduce traffic crash injuries and fatalities by all users of roads on and near tribal lands in California by tailoring an existing crowdsourcing application to enable tribal communities to improve transportation safety, education, and emergency response times.
+The project team will collect motor vehicle, pedestrian, and bicycle crash data that are not currently being documented by tribal or other law enforcement agencies by crowdsourcing method and will guide the use of the data to improve road safety and mobility in and around tribal communities in the State.
 Learn more about this project.